Axertin/okami-apclient/README.md

 2. Create a feature branch from `master`
 3. Test your changes
 4. Run `format.sh` (use Git Bash on Windows)
+   1. CI uses `clang-format` v20.
+You probably want to match this to ensure you're formatting the same as the CI does.
 5. Submit a pull request

 ## Project Structure